semgrep/semgrep-docs/docs/faq.md

 Configure Semgrep CI to explicitly send two types of data to Semgrep App.
 These types of data are scan data and findings data.

 - Scan data includes project name, CI environment, and scan meta-data.
-- Findings data are used to provide human-readable content for notifications and integrations, as well tracking results as new, fixed, or duplicate.
+- Findings data are used to provide human-readable content for notifications and integrations, as well as tracking results as new, fixed, or duplicate.

 For more information and a detailed description of each data field, refer to [the relevant section in PRIVACY.md](https://github.com/returntocorp/semgrep/blob/develop/PRIVACY.md#data-collected-when-explicitly-requested).